|Elliott Sound Products||Benefits of Bi-Amping (Not Quite Magic, But Close) - Part 1|

 I could go on (and on) here, but I shall resist the temptation.
 There is (IMO) no reason to not use biamping wherever possible, from small (i.e. computer) speakers through to top of the line hi-fi.
 The benefits far outweigh the disadvantages in all cases.

 I have seen many claims that loudspeaker manufacturers often go to extraordinary lengths to design the best possible crossover network for their products.
 I do not doubt that for many high-end systems, this is certainly the case.
 It must also be considered how much extra this costs, and we can be assured that many systems have a less than ideal network, simply to keep costs reasonable.
 Several times, I have seen reviews and speaker crossover schematics where expensive speakers use ferrite cored inductors for the low frequencies, and bipolar electrolytics are also common.

 I do not consider these to be optimal or appropriate for a high quality system, and nor do many others.
 The truth is that cost considerations are nearly always made in any system, and much more so when the selling price becomes a consideration.

-As I stated at the beginning, if you spend $25,000 or more for a pair of speakers, then we are into the "cost no object" area.
+As I stated at the beginning, if you spend $25,000 - $250,000 (or more) for a pair of speakers, then we are into the 'cost no object' area.
 Most people cannot afford such luxuries, and as a result they must settle for something they can afford.
 Only a very few systems will be as good as they can be, and you will pay dearly for it.